-The Basic Attention Token (BAT) is the new token for the digital advertising industry.
+The Basic Attention Token (BAT) is another open-source, decentralised platform, the new token for the digital advertising industry.
 It pays publishers for their content and users for their attention, while providing advertisers with more in return for their ads.

 BAT: How it Works

 When browsing, Brave records your attention anonymously and rewards publishers with BAT tokens.
 As shown

 below, the system operates in a three point structure.